Here

 your songwriter broadcast royalties directly from your P.R.O.

-("Performing Rights Organization" - such as BMI or ASCAP).
+("Performing Rights Organization" - such as ASCAP or

-For more information on registering as a Songwriter with a Performing
+BMI).
+For more information on registering as a Songwriter with

-Rights Organization please visit the BMI and ASCAP websites.
-You
+a Performing Rights Organization please visit the BMI and ASCAP

 ASCAP